Updated: Jun 22

 Common scenarios of Alternation of Share Capital

-Capitalize of company’s profit
+Capitalize on the company’s profit

-When the company making profits, despite of distribute them as dividends, or leaving them as surplus cash, another choice would be capitalized them; one of the reasons is to allow the company ready to guarantee a loan from the bank for later-on expansion plan.
+When the company making profits, despite distribute them as dividends, or leaving them as surplus cash, another choice would be capitalized them; one of the reasons is to allow the company ready to guarantee a loan from the bank for the later-on expansion plan.

 Subsequent investor’s injection

-Starts-up often needs several stages of injection of funds when approaching the investors, of course, each stage should be guided by clearly defined milestones, while for certain start-ups, if the founder is strong enough, and/or the contribution from the founder is critical to the success of the business, sometimes, the investors are willing to inject more funds at later stage without diluting the founder’s shareholding power.
+Starts-up often needs several stages of injection of funds when approaching the investors, of course, each stage should be guided by clearly defined milestones, while for certain start-ups, if the founder is strong enough, and/or the contribution from the founder is critical to the success of the business, sometimes, the investors are willing to inject more funds at a later stage without diluting the founder’s shareholding power.

 Saving the company